core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 Introduction
 ============

-This document defines a protocol, DNS over CoAPS (DoC), to send DNS {{!RFC1035}}
+This document defines DNS over CoAPS (DoC), a protocol to send DNS
-queries and get DNS responses via CoAPS (including DTLS security for integrity and confidentiality).
-Each DNS query-response pair is mapped into a CoAP message exchange.
+{{!RFC1035}} queries and get DNS responses over the Constrained Application Protocol (CoAP) {{!RFC7252}}.
+Each DNS query-response pair is mapped into a CoAP message exchange and secured by DTLS {{!RFC6347}} to ensure message integrity and confidentiality.

-With DNS over HTTPS {{?RFC8484}} (DoH) a similar confidential transport for DNS messages is specified.
-However, he constraints on typical IoT devices
-{{?RFC7228}} do not allow for a HTTPS deployment.
-The Constrained Application Protocol (CoAP) {{!RFC7252}}, on the other hand, provides RESTful APIs for such devices, including a secure version over DTLS {{!RFC6347}}, CoAPS.
+The application use case of DoC is inspired by DNS over HTTPS {{?RFC8484}}
+(DoH).
+DoC, however, aims for the deployment in the constrained Internet of Things (IoT), which usually conflicts with the requirements introduced by HTTPS.

-Compared to DNS over DTLS {{?RFC8094}}, features of CoAP can be utilized to solve drawbacks of datagram-based communitation: With block-wise transfer the Path MTU problem of DNS over DTLS (see {{?RFC8094}}, section 5).
-Furthermore, an additional level of Caching can be provided at CoAP proxies.
+To prevent TCP and HTTPS resource requirements, constrained IoT devices could use DNS over DTLS {{?RFC8094}}.
+In contrast to DNS over DTLS, DoC utilizes CoAP features to mitigate drawbacks of datagram-based communication.
+These features include: block-wise transfer, which solves the Path MTU problem of DNS over DTLS (see {{?RFC8094}}, section 5); CoAP proxies, which provide an additional level of caching; re-use of data structures for application traffic and DNS information, which saves memory on constrained devices.
-Lastly, the economic use of memory resources is key on constrained nodes: With DNS over CoAP, applications are able to re-use the same communication end-point and thus data structures for both application traffic as well as for retrieving DNS information.

 TBD: additional feature sets of CoAP/CoRE
 - resource directory for DoC service discovery,